On this page

 This may increase the means tested care fee payable by increasing the asset and income components.

-This rule exists to avoid people manipulating the rules and artificially creating a granny flat right to reduce assessable assets.
+This rule exists to prevent people manipulating the rules and artificially creating a granny flat right to reduce assessable assets.

 The deprivation rules do not apply if a person is temporarily absent from the home for up to 12 months.
 If the temporary leave is due to loss or damage to the home, this period may be extended for up to two years.